South Korea: Democracy

 In June 2000, as part of President Kim Dae-jung's "Sunshine Policy" of engagement, a North–South summit took place in Pyongyang, the capital of North Korea, now ruled by Kim Il Sung's son Kim Jong Il.
 Later that year, Kim received the Nobel Peace Prize "for his work for democracy and human rights in South Korea and in East Asia in general, and for peace and reconciliation with North Korea in particular".
 However, because of discontent among the population for fruitless approaches to the North under the previous administrations and, amid North Korean provocations, a conservative government was elected in 2007 led by President Lee Myung-bak, former mayor of Seoul.
 While South Korean and Japanese relations improved when they jointly co-hosted the 2002 FIFA World Cup, it later soured because of conflicting claims of sovereignty over the Liancourt Rocks.

 South Korea became the first non-G7 chair of the G-20 when it hosted the 2010 Seoul summit.

 In 2010, there was an escalation in attacks by North Korea.
-In March 2010 the South Korean warship ROKS Cheonan was sunk killing 46 South Korean sailors, allegedly by a North Korean submarine.
-In November 2010 Yeonpyeongdo was attacked by a significant North Korean artillery barrage, with 4 people dying.
-The official UN report declined to explicitly name North Korea as the perpetrator for the Cheonan sinking.
-The lack of a strong response to these attacks from both South Korea and the international community caused significant anger with the South Korean public.
+In March 2010, the South Korean warship ROKS Cheonan was sunk killing 46 South Korean sailors, allegedly by a North Korean submarine.
+In November 2010, Yeonpyeongdo was attacked by a significant North Korean artillery barrage, with 4 people dying.
+The official UN report declined to explicitly name North Korea as the perpetrator of the Cheonan sinking.
+The lack of a strong response to these attacks from both South Korea and the international community caused significant anger among the South Korean public.